julzerinos/julzerinos/README.md

 # Hey there

-My name is Julian and I am a
+I'm Julian and I am a

  * Compsci graduate 🎓